 People lie about almost everything on life insurance applications.
-It’s especially common for applicants to lie about their age, their income, their prescriptions, their current medical conditions, their family history of illness and their alcohol and drug use.
+It is especially common for applicants to lie about their age, income, prescriptions, current medical conditions, family history of illness and their personal alcohol and drug use.

 Can you go to jail for lying on your life insurance application?

 If you lie on your life insurance application, you won’t get arrested or go to jail.
-However, the incident will get recorded in the MIB, which means other insurance companies will know that you lied while trying to get life insurance.
-Lying once on your life insurance application could make it very difficult to get coverage from another company.
+However, the incident will get recorded in the MIB, which means other insurance companies will know that you lied while trying to buy a life insurance policy.
+Lying once on your life insurance application could make it very difficult to get coverage from another life insurer.